spacemonkeygo/dbx/README.md

 information or stack traces for example.
 - If the `Logger` is not nil, all of the SQL statements that would be executed are passed to it in the args.
-- `Now` is for mocking out time in perhaps your tests so that any `autoinsert`/`autoupdate` time fields can be given a deterministic value.
+- `Now` is for mocking out time in your tests so that any `autoinsert`/`autoupdate` time fields can be given a deterministic value.

 The package has an `Open` function that returns a `*DB` instance.
 It's